dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 ```

 ### For a application without routes:
-we replace the router-outlet with a view component who also adds the Clarity `content-container` class as HostBinding.
+we replace the router-outlet with a view component which also adds the Clarity `content-container` class as HostBinding.
 ```
 <clr-main-container [ngClass]="{'floating':ui.floating}">
   <ukis-global-alert *ngIf="ui.alert" [(alert)]="ui.alert"></ukis-global-alert>